-Deliverable ID KPR No. Requirements Due Date Frequency A Turnover Plan shall be submitted to HHSC within (thirty) 30 business days after execution of One-time the contract, an Annual Operations Turnover Plan No less than 60 calendar Anniolly 2-1-1 TIRN D-15 end of each operational year of the contract, and a each operational year of , mindainy "ready to execute" Turnover Plan six (6) months the contract Six months Turnover Plan prior to the end of the contract or upon request by before the HHSC.
+Deliverable ID KPR No. Requirements Due Date Frequency A Turnover Plan shall be submitted to HHSC within (thirty) 30 business days after execution of One-time the contract, an Annual Operations Turnover Plan No less than 60 calendar no less than sixty (60) calendar days prior to the days prior to the end of Annually 2-1-1 TIRN D-15 end of each operational year of the contract, and a each operational year of "ready to execute" Turnover Plan six (6) months the contract Six months Turnover Plan prior to the end of the contract or upon request by before the HHSC.
 Six months prior to the end of the end of the contract or contract The Grantee shall include all requirements outlined upon request by HHSC in Attachment A, Contract Requirements, Section As 8, Turnover Plan.
 Requested The Grantee must submit an AIC Staffing Plan as an attachment to the proposal that demonstrates sufficient capacity to fulfill contract and Within thirty (30) calendar days after contract execution performance requirements.
-Final Staffing Plan No less than Thirty (30) such the submitted to this of the contract execution (or date business days prior to One time calcinal days after confider execution (of date the end of each 2-1-1 TIRN specified by prince, and thirty (30) business days prior to the end of each operational year.
-Annually Staffing Plan operational year.
-Ongoing Staffing Plan updates and changes shall be submitted to HHSC/TIRN for Ongoing Staffing Plan As approval at least fourteen (14) calendar days before updates and changes shall be submitted to Required a change occomes checuve.
-HHSC/TIRN for The Grantee shall include all requirements outlined approval at least in Exhibit A, Contract Requirements, Section 3, days before a change ALC Stating Lian. becomes effective
+Final Staffing Plan No less than Thirty (30) solardar darra often continue unity (30) business days prior to calendar days after confract execution (or date the end of each One-time 2-1-1 TIRN specified by HHSC/11RN), and thirty (30) husiness days prior to the end of each operational year.
+Annually operational year.
+Ongoing Staffing Plan undates Staffing Plan and changes shall be submitted to HHSC/TIRN for Ongoing Staffing Plan As approval at least fourteen (14) calendar days before updates and changes Required a change becomes effective.
+HHSC/TIRN for The Grantee shall include all requirements outlined approval at least in Exhibit A, Contract Requirements, Section 3, fourteen (14) calendar AIC Staffing Plan. days before a change becomes effective

-Contract for 2-1-1 Texas Information and Referral Network Operations HHSC Contract No. HHS000979200008
+Contract for 2-1-1 Texas Information and Referral Network Operations HHSC Contract No. HHS000979200009